How to choose the best proposal tool for your freelance business

 This is probably the most important factor you'll need to weigh.
 The question you need to ask yourself first is - what do I need in proposal software?

-Luckily, countless reviews have already told us which features mean the most to proposal software users.
+Luckily, countless reviews have already told us which key features mean the most to proposal software users.

 1. Proposal effectiveness reporting

-In short, this would be the proposal software’s analytics capabilities.
-When using proposal software, you’ll want to be able to see how many of your sales proposals are successful.
+In short, this would be the proposal software's robust analytics features.
+When using proposal software solutions, you'll want to be able to see how many of your sales proposals are successful.

 Depending on the software you choose, you'll be able to use different views and filters to analyze your proposal's effectiveness.